BVLC/caffe/docs/installation.md

     make all
     make test
     make runtest

+To compile with cuDNN acceleration, you should uncomment the `USE_CUDNN := 1` switch in `Makefile.config`.

 If there is no GPU in your machine, you should switch to CPU-only Caffe by uncommenting `CPU_ONLY := 1` in `Makefile.config`.